 - Approximately 45-60 transferable general education credits with a 2.0 minimum grade point average (GPA).
 There are options available for those who do not meet this general education requirement, such as potentially taking them through your chosen home campus or through one of these associate degrees.
 Please contact an enrollment adviser for more information and to find out what options may be available to you.

 How to apply

 While you are free to apply on your own, many prospective students speak with an enrollment adviser first.
 Our friendly staff is here to answer your questions, talk with you about your career goals, and help you decide if this program is a good choice for you.

 Step 3.
-Contact your home campus admissions office to find out if you need to submit official transcripts from postsecondary institution(s) you’ve attended.
-If you do, request that the institution(s) send official transcripts directly to the home campus to which you are applying.
+Send official college transcripts from all institutions attended directly to the home campus admissions office to which you are applying.
 If you have an associate degree, bachelor’s degree, or equivalent coursework, the ACT or SAT is not required.